fanux/lhttp/README.md

 \r\n
 body optional
 ```
-client2 publish a message by channelID, client1 subscribe it,so client 1 will receive the message.
+client2 publish a message by channelID, client1 subscribe it, so client 1 will receive the message.
-if client1 send unsubscribe channelID,he will not recevie message any more in channelID
+if client1 send unsubscribe channelID, he will not recevie message any more in channelID

 support multiple channelID:
 ```go